 Shakespeare, open-air under a tent, seems to me to be the perfect way to enjoy the Bard’s work.
 With a beautiful vista overlooking the mountains, visitors are encouraged to come early and picnic, and a storage area is provided for you to leave your picnic provisions while you view the show.
 The concession stand will provide picnic fare, which can be ordered ahead of time on the website.
 The elevated concession offerings can be ordered-ahead for intermission.
 Restroom accommodations are in the form of clean and well-tended toilet trailers.
 Parking is in the field, and the path down is lengthy; however, golf cart service to and from the parking area is provided if you so wish.

 One key thing to keep in mind to make your theater experience more pleasant—it is summer, and you are outdoors.
 Under the tent, it is warm, and often buggy.
 Bug spray, provided at the tent entrance, is highly recommended.
-The chance to experience Shakespeare, done well, by Hudson Valley Shakespeare Festival, is well worth the risk of a few mosquito bites.
+The chance to experience Shakespeare, done well, by Hudson Valley Shakespeare, is well worth the risk of a few mosquito bites.

 “Henry V” will be performed through August 27, alternating with “Love’s Labor’s Lost,” so check the website for available dates.
 Shows daily, except Tuesday, at 7:30pm.
-Hudson Valley Shakespeare Festival is located at 2015 Route 9, in Garrison.
+Hudson Valley Shakespeare is located at 2015 Route 9, in Garrison.
 The show’s run time is 2 hours and 45 minutes with a 10-minute intermission.